Urban and Regional Sustainability and Resilience (MA)

 Students are required to participate in field work between their first and second years.
 Field work gives students the professional experience, skills, and connections they need to refine their career goals and expand their understanding of the real-world challenges facing professionals in the field of sustainability.
 Past partners include the Green Umbrella, the City of Cincinnati, Hamilton County, the Port Authority, Procter and Gamble, Duke Energy, Melink Corporation, local CDCs and others.

 Compared to its peer group of cities, Cincinnati can boast an extensive network of active, innovative agencies including an Office of Environment and Sustainability, membership in the National League of Cities Sustainable Cities Institute, and the Green Umbrella Group—a collaboration of more than 250 businesses, nonprofits, governments and universities.
 It is also a city with where you can connect to decision-makers and change agents directly.

-Student projects are designed with a focus on applying their current coursework.
-Below are examples of our student's Geographic Information Systems projects:
+Student projects are designed with a focus on applying coursework to real-world problems.
+Below are examples of student Geographic Information Systems (GIS) projects:”